Church membership

 5. The Protestant Reformers rightly saw that we each needed a personal relationship with God, not just a cultural or family membership of church, but too often Western Protestants have had a focus on “me and Jesus” instead of community, and so we ask: “Why do I need local church?”

-6. In OCC, we are pleased to welcome people from many different previous churches and denominations, as they move into the city.
+6. In Oxfordshire, with our high population turnover, we are pleased to welcome people from many different previous churches and denominations, as they move into the county.
 However, we all bring with us differing experiences and expectations of church: “Why do I need to become a member - we didn't do that in my previous church?”
-Or, “I won't be here in Oxford for long.”
+Or, “I won't be here for long.”

 Seven reasons we promote the idea of membership